lucasdbrown/industrial_network_template/docs/network/routers.md

 Each router has a `.conf` file, build in the `network/docker-compose.yml`, and ARG (in the DockerFile and docker-compose) for the router config so it can be copied to the container's `/etc/frr` directory so the container has the configuration for the router.

+To check if the static routes are there, go into the container and run `ip route`